Planned Giving to the MSA Coalition

 Assets remaining in retirement plans at your death funded with pre-tax dollars are considered “income in respect of a decedent.”
 Not only are your assets diminished by estate taxes, your heirs must also pay income taxes on them.

-- Transferring the ownership of an existing policy to the Multiple System Atrophy Coalition, Inc., which usually results in a tax deduction for the policy’s fair market value or cost basis, if lower, on the date of the gift.
+Life insurance is a good tool for planned giving to charity.
+Life insurance can be gifted by transferring the ownership of an existing policy to the Multiple System Atrophy Coalition, Inc., which usually results in a tax deduction for the policy’s fair market value or cost basis, if lower, on the date of the gift.
+If you name the Multiple system Atrophy Coalition as a beneficiary on a new policy or add the charity as a beneficiary on an existing policy, your estate will receive an estate tax deduction for the insurance proceeds.

 Charitable Remainder Trusts